OpenSextant/Xponents/Extraction/XTax/README.md

  * SolrTextTagger and Xponents Basics and Extraction JAR
    * A basic understanding of org.opensextant.extractors.xtax.TaxonMatcher API
  * OpenSextant taxcat Solr core (Xponents/solr/)
- * Python libs: src/main/python/, as well as  Open source: pysolr 2.x, chardet, Python 2.7+
+ * Python libs: src/main/python/, as well as  Open source: pysolr 3.2, chardet, requests 2.5, Python 2.7+
+   * Available at: https://pypi.python.org/pypi/{chardet, pysolr, requests}
    * or the equivalent libraries to create and post data records to Solr.

-NOTE: Pysolr 3.2 has additional dependencies; use Pysolr 2.1 for now.

 NOTATION: In these notes, ./ or .\ relative paths refer to the current code base.
 Paths that refer installed or other contexts will be noted explicitly.